As of 2026, cash usage has reached record lows—accounting for just 14% of payments—while credit and debit card dominance continues to rise.

 Q: How secure are NFC terminals?

 NFC payments are as secure, if not more so, than EMV card payments.
-The key security features include proximity (working only within 4 inches), user initiation (buyer needs to start the process), and secure element validation (similar to how EMV cards are validated).
+The key security features include proximity (working only within four inches), user initiation (buyer needs to start the process), and secure element validation (similar to how EMV cards are validated).

 Q: Does Apple Pay work on all NFC terminals?

-In general, if a terminal accepts NFC payments, it should also accept Apple Pay as Apple uses the industry standard.
+In general, if a terminal accepts NFC payments, it should also accept Apple Pay, as Apple uses the industry standard.
 However, the actual compatibility may depend on specific terminal models and configurations.

 Q: Are there any security risks associated with NFC terminals?

 While NFC terminals are generally secure, there’s a small potential risk of hackers accessing the merchant data stored in the NFC terminal.
 This, however, would require the hacker to be in close proximity to the terminal due to the limited range of NFC technology.
+However, all NFC terminals must be compliant with the latest PCI DSS v4.0.1 standards, which helps mitigate risk.

 Q: Can any NFC terminal recognize Apple Pay?

-Q: What is an NFC-Enabled Terminal?
+Q: What is an NFC-enabled terminal?

 An NFC-enabled terminal is a payment device that can communicate with an NFC-enabled credit card or device.
 The cardholder simply waves the card or device in front of the terminal to make a payment.
-This technology is increasing in popularity as it offers a quick and convenient method of making payments.
+This technology is increasing in popularity, as it offers a quick and convenient method of making payments.